Meeting and surpassing all audience expectations every day.

 America is unlike any other country in the history of the world, and we are lucky to live here.

-Thank you both for opening my eyes to how special America is, while many others seek to disparage her.
+Thank you both for opening my eyes to how special America is while many others seek to disparage her.

-For the library and the three CDs for traffic in Los Angeles.
+I have all three books for the library and the three CDs for traffic in Los Angeles.

 Kind regards.

-But no stop that she's in her 40s.
+She's in her 40s.

-I've got to take a she's in her 40s.
+I've got to take her.

-So that's still amazing me.
+So that's still amazing to me a 40-year-old MD.

 Think of the education this woman has.